SebGSX/AI-ML-Bootstrap/docs/ai-ml-bootstrap-guide.md

 #### 5.7.2	Bazel
 Bazel is a cross-platform and open-source tool used to build and test multi-language and multi-platform projects.
 Bazel is installed by following the instructions provided on its project site: https://bazel.build/.

+##### 5.7.2.1	Bazelisk
+Bazelisk is a cross-platform and open-source tool used to wrap and launch Bazel.
+It automatically picks a good version of Bazel given your working directory, downloads it from the official servers (if needed), then runs Bazel passing through all command line arguments transparently.
+Bazelisk is installed by following the instructions provided on its project site: https://github.com/bazelbuild/bazelisk.

+##### 5.7.2.2	Buildifier
+Buildifier is a cross-platform and open-source tool used to format Bazel BUILD and .bzl files using a standard convention.
+Buildifier is installed by following the instructions provided on its project site: https://github.com/bazelbuild/buildtools/tree/master/buildifier.

 #### 5.7.3	Data Layer
 Designing a data layer for an AI and ML solution is a complex topic that is beyond the scope of this guide.
 Assuming you’ve built a developer workstation that uses NVMe drives in a RAID-0 configuration, we have options.
 We could use files stored in the OS filesystem or install specific storage software.